 #6 Access Governance

-Controlling who and what enters your company network is essential to endpoint security, which is where access governance comes in.
-One facet of it consists of privileged access management or PAM for short.
+Controlling who and what enters your company network is essential to endpoint security, and this is where access governance comes in.
+One facet of it consists of privileged access management – or PAM for short.
 What this does, in a nutshell, is allow your system administrator to control which accounts have elevated privileges and which don’t, and for how long.
 While doing this manually can become quite time-consuming, PAM solutions exist on the market nowadays and they allow sysadmins to approve or deny escalation requests on the go.

 Application control is another indispensable part of access governance.
 While PAM takes care of network access on the user side, AC handles application permissions.
 In this way, files that are not previously approved by the IT department won’t be able to execute themselves in your enterprise system, thus reducing the risk of malicious code injection.

 #7 Email Protection